 • To reach xyz% KPI

-Trying to create a good employee development program for everyone is just like throwing it into the void.
+Trying to build a training program for effective employee development is just like mapping a route to the desired destination.
 You should make it for a certain reason as well as for a certain target audience.
-Before you proceed with training development, have a closer look at the people who are going to be your learners.
+Before you proceed with your employee training program development plan, have a closer look at the people who are going to be your learners.

 • How many learners are there?

 • Who are they?
 What is their position?
-(Are they HRs, managers, product line workers, etc.?)
+(Are they in key leadership roles, HR, managers, product line workers, etc.?)

 • What are their characteristics?
-(Average age, educational level, learning styles, computer literacy, geographic location, etc.)
+(Average age, educational level, preferred classroom style, computer literacy, geographic location, etc.)

 • Are there any learners with disabilities?